Is This How Democrats Break Their Midterm Curse?

 Party leaders are telegraphing their desire for abortion to be front and center in the midterms.
 On Twitter, Democratic Congressional Campaign Committee Chair Sean Patrick Maloney promised that “we’ll be fighting from now until Election Day to make sure that the House Republicans who are coming for reproductive rights lose their seats in 2022.”
 The Democratic Senatorial Campaign Committee called the new law “a powerful reminder” of the midterms’ significance.

 Democrats have used anti-abortion advocates’ words against them before and found political success.
 The Missouri Republican Todd Akin’s comments about rape and pregnancy led to his downfall in his race against the Democrat Claire McCaskill back in 2012.
-The same year, the Indiana Republican Richard Mourdock lost his Senate race to the Democrat Joe Donnelly after he said that rape is something “God intend[s] to happen.”
+The same year, the Indiana Republican Richard Mourdock lost his Senate race to the Democrat Joe Donnelly after he said that pregnancy from rape is something “God intend[s] to happen.”

 Virginia, which holds its statewide elections in November, will be the first test of whether Democrats in the post-Trump era are sufficiently energized—and whether the Texas law helps them get voters to the polls.
 The gubernatorial candidate Terry McAuliffe has released a flurry of statements warning that a Texas-style law is in Virginia’s future if voters elect the Republican Glenn Youngkin.
 Pro-abortion-rights groups in the state have echoed that message.
 Tarina Keene, the executive director of NARAL Pro-Choice Virginia, told me that her group has seen a surge of Virginians signing up to be monthly donors and sponsoring their annual gala in the past 48 hours.
 Anti-abortion activists and candidates may see a bump in interest in the coming weeks, too, as the new Texas law raises the saliency of the issue among voters.
 But it’s easier to raise funds and attention when voters feel like their side is losing.
 “I haven’t seen the Texas law being a catalyst for a lot of conversation,” Olivia Gans Turner, the president of the Virginia Society for Human Life, told me.
 Her group is still focused on reminding voters of former Governor Ralph Northam’s 2019 comments on late-term abortion.